nexiality/documentation/release/nexial-core-v2.3.changelog.md

 #### Fixes
 - fixed error when dynamic data cannot be resolved during the initialization of an execution.
 This fix stabilize the execution.
+- fixed an parsing error to consider other character sequences that look like a Nexial Expression.

 #### Improvements
 - omit the creation of hyperlink on path longer than 254 characters; Excel doesn't support long path.